Jain-Sunaina/-100-days-coding-challange/README.md

 at the tail of the linked list and return the head node of the linked list formed after inserting this new node.
 The given head pointer may be null, meaning that the initial list is empty.

+📌 Day 41: Insert a node at a specific position in a linked list

+Problem Statement: Given a pointer to the head node of a linked list and an integer to insert at a certain position, create a new node with the given integer as its data attribute, insert this node at the desired position, and return the head node.
+A position of 0 indicates the head, a position of 1 indicates one node away from the head, and so on.
+The head pointer given may be null, meaning that the initial list is empty.